jaantollander/masters-thesis/content/25_puhti.md

 : Slurm partitions on Puhti \label{tab:slurm-partitions}

-The Slurm version is 21.08.7 and it has partitions with different resource limits as seen on table \ref{tab:slurm-partitions}.
+Puhti uses Slurm version 21.08.7 and partitions with different resource limits as seen on table \ref{tab:slurm-partitions}.

-Slurm set the `SLURM_JOB_ID` environment variable for each job.
+When we submit a job to Slurm, we must specify in which partition it will run, the project which used for billing, and the resource we wish to reserve.
+Slurm schedules the job to run when sufficient resource are available.
+It sets different job specific environment variables for each job such that programs can access and use the job information within the process.
+Later, we will use the `SLURM_JOB_ID` as identifier to collect job specific file operations.
+Slurm also performs accounting of other details about the submitted jobs.

 We can submit a job to the Slurm scheduler as a shell script via the `sbatch` command.
 We can specify the options as command line arguments as we invoke the command or in the script as comments.
 The script specifies job steps using the `srun` command.
+Next, we explain some common types of jobs.

 ---